 Introduction to Balsamiq Wireframes for Confluence Cloud

-Using Confluence Server?
+Using Confluence Data Center (DC) or Server?
 If you are hosting Confluence behind the firewall, please see this article instead.

 Confluence Cloud Administrators: the Balsamiq Wireframes for Confluence Cloud Admin Guide is for you.

-Balsamiq Wireframes for Confluence Cloud provides very similar functionality to Balsamiq Mockups 3 for Desktop.
+Balsamiq Wireframes for Confluence Cloud provides very similar functionality to the other versions of Balsamiq Wireframes.

 The main difference is that the Balsamiq project files are stored and managed as Confluence Cloud attachments.